bbauska/UC-Davis-JS-Basics/readme.md

   title=""
   alt="Example, Strategy 3: const and let." />
 </p>

-So constant let were introduced into the language.
+So constant &amp; let were introduced into the language.
 They were added to the language as part of the ES6 or ES2015 and they both help to minimize the chances that a variable holds an unexpected value.
 Const will hold the value but once you've set the value for a variable, you cannot change the